Andrea True: Career

 By the time of her singing career, True admitted she was burned out and tired of porn, saying, "I'd rather be a waitress or a typist than make another adult film", and also, "Don't think of me as a porn star anymore, think of me as a recording star.
 I just want to record and perform".
 She was performing extensively and went on to play around 300 shows within a year from June 1976.
 Andrea True Connection came fifth in ASCAP's ranking of disco artists of the year.

 In early 1977, True released the single "N.Y., You Got Me Dancing".
 It became a considerable hit, reaching no. 27 on Billboards pop chart and no. 4 on the disco chart.
 In early 1978, she had another hit with "What's Your Name, What's Your Number", which peaked at no. 56 in the U.S. and no. 34 in the UK.
 Both singles were included in her second album, White Witch.
 It was a commercial flop and did not chart due to a lack of promotion from Buddah Records as the label was struggling financially at the time.
 In 1980, she released her third and final album, War Machine, promoted by the anti-war title song.
 A more rock and new wave-oriented album, it was released only in Europe, but it flopped.

 True never returned to the adult film industry and for some time performed in clubs in Florida.
 After that, a growth developed on her vocal cords that required surgery, essentially ending her singing ability.
 She did, however, perform two sold-out shows at the Paramount Theater in New York City in 1994, and worked on new music, which eventually never materialised.
 True received a renewed burst of publicity in 1999 when the Canadian group Len sampled the instrumental break from "More, More, More" in their single "Steal My Sunshine".
 Subsequently, True appeared on several VH1 specials including 100 Greatest Dance Songs in 2000 ("More, More, More" was the no. 45 greatest dance song), Where Are They Now? and 100 Greatest One-Hit Wonders (both in 2002), in which she said she wanted "to be remembered as someone who brought people joy" — then emphasized the words "with her music".
 She also made an appearance in the 2005 documentary movie Inside Deep Throat.

 Later years

 In her later years, she was reported as working as a counselor for those struggling with substance abuse and an astrologer.
-"More, More, More" remained a popular song on TV and in movies, and True was eventually able to claim outstanding royalties from the track's usage and sales.
+"More, More, More" remained a popular song on TV and in movies, and True was eventually able to claim and live on outstanding royalties from the track's usage and sales.
 She spent her final years living in Woodstock, New York, suffering from declining health.

 True died on November 7, 2011, at a hospital in Kingston, New York.
-She was 68.
-The cause of death was given as heart failure.
+She was 68, and the cause of death was given as heart failure.
 In line with her wishes, her body was cremated.